ST PASCHAL’S COLLEGE OF THEOLOGY

 I heard many confessions during my seven years of ministry, parishioners, school-children, priests, nuns, brothers, juvenile delinquents, in both English and French.
 My penitents have no need to worry about my revealing their sins.
 A : I never have.
 B : I never will.
 C : I never could.
 I have not the faintest idea of who confessed what.
 I may disappoint some anti-clericals.
 But what is more important is that as a professional, even one who has abandoned previous religious beliefs, I have total respect for anyone who entrusts me with a secret, be it in the context of the confessional (fifty years ago !) or the revelation of someone today who does me the honor of asking me confidentially for advice.

 Our studies were exclusively Catholic.
 In Philosophy we never studied Marxism, and fleeting references to other abominations in philosophical thought consisted of summary dismissal.
 In Theology, we noted the erroneous opinions of heretics, but gave them little serious attention.
-After all, we were in the 1950s, light-years before the ground-breaking Ecumenical Council of Vatican 2 of the sixties.
+After all, we were in the 1950s, the Middle Ages compared with the thinking behind the ground-breaking Ecumenical Council of Vatican 2 of the sixties.
 The official doctrine was still “extra Ecclesiam nulla salus“, “Outside the Church – one, holy, Catholic and apostolic – no salvation”.

 We had no need or incentive to discover questions, but continued in the tradition, formalized by the Council of Trent in the 16th century, of being impregnated with the sure, certain, infallible doctrine of the Church.